Fabulous Ones

-The Fabulous Ones were a professional wrestling tag team consisting of Stan Lane and Steve Keirn that was active between 1982 and 1991 with brief reunions during the 1990s.
+The Fabulous Ones were a professional wrestling tag team consisting of Stan Lane and Steve Keirn who was active between 1982 and 1991 with brief reunions during the 1990s.
 The Fabulous Ones competed primarily in North American territories such as the Continental Wrestling Association, Florida Championship Wrestling, Southwest Championship Wrestling and later on the United States Wrestling Association.
 The team is considered one of the first teams to adopt the “Funloving Pretty Boy” gimmick later used by teams such as The Rock 'n' Roll Express, The Fantastics and the Rockers.

 History

 Steve Keirn made his professional wrestling debut in 1972, working mostly in the Southern territories of the United States.
 Keirn often found himself working as a tag-team, most notably alongside Mike Graham in Championship Wrestling from Florida.
 Keirn had joined the Continental Wrestling Association in 1981 as a face and held both singles and tag-team gold.
 Stan Lane made his professional debut in 1978 and like Keirn had worked mainly in the Southern regions.
 Lane had come into CWA as a heel in late 1981 but turned face in early 1982 feuding with his former manager Jimmy Hart and his stable of wrestlers.